OHIO-ECT/ITS-2300-Lab-09/README.md

 |DHCP Pool Stop             |--Not Applicable-- |                   |--Not Applicable--
 |Gateway Address            |132.235.160.190    |                   |

-2. Complete a recipie that includes all of the critical services

-### Task 3 - Boot Strap

-7. To facilitate data collection the implementation of various networks are explicitly directed by this lab write up.
-CAREFULLY read the lab through before proceeding with any work (this always has been and always will be a good idea).

-8. Consult a lab notebook and previous lab(s) to draft the commands needed to deploy the network below.
+3. Consult a lab notebook and previous lab(s) to draft the commands needed to deploy the four critical services for the network below.
+This include DHCP for both LANs

-9. Create the following GNS3 project, do **not** start any objects... yet.
+4. Create the following GNS3 project, do **not** start any objects... yet.

 ![](lab9-1.png)

-10. Start VyOS-1 and use the following command to set a hostname that will help identify the routers command interface from VyOS-2.

-`set system host-name <Name String>`

-11. Repeat the previous step for VyOS-2.

-12. Configure IP addresses on the used interfaces on VyOS-1 and VyOS-2.

-13. Configure NAT at VyOS-1 eth0.
-An additional source address line will need to be added for the CnS IP network.
-DO NOT configure NAT on VyOS-2.

-14. Configure DHCP pools for HWR LAN1 and CnS LAN5.
+5. Start the VyOS routers and apply the respective configurations.

-15. [Data] Start the VPCS and Windows 10 systems and ensure that they get IP addresses from the appropriate DHCP servers.
+15. Start the VPCS and Ubuntu GUI systems and ensure that they get IP addresses from the appropriate DHCP servers.

 16. [Data] When completed, systems that share a LAN should be able to ping systems with addresses on the same LAN.
 Keep one set of pings that show each of the LANs is appropriately configured.